deltadan/az-kung-fu/CONTRIBUTE.md

 ```

 ## Pull Request
-Create pull request and it will be reviewed as soon as possible.
+Create pull request to the dev branch, and it will be reviewed as soon as possible.

 ## Issues
 - Please feel to create issues, but only with specific problems you can describe.
 Don't write "can't get this to work", without something to help us figure out what is happening.